tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/05_exception_handling.md

         }).start();
     }

 To call it, we need to update the `transfer` method to pass in a lambda for the callback.
-The lambda, I'll call it `insufficientFundsHandler` below, will be whatever is passed into the `accept` method in `runInSequence`.
+The parameter, `exception` below, will be whatever is passed into the `accept` method in `runInSequence`.
 It will be an instance of `InsufficientFundsException` and the client can deal with it however they chose.

     public void transfer(BankAccount a, BankAccount b, Integer amount) {
         FinancialTransfer debit = () -> a.debit(amount);
         FinancialTransfer credit = () -> b.credit(amount);
-        Consumer<InsufficientFundsException> insufficientFundsHandler = (exception) -> {
+        Consumer<InsufficientFundsException> handler = (exception) -> {
             /* check account balances and rollback */ };
-        runInSequenceNonBlocking(debit, credit, insufficientFundsHandler);
+        runInSequenceNonBlocking(debit, credit, handler);
     }

 There we are.
 We've provided the client to our library with an alternative exception handling mechanism rather than forcing them to catch exceptions.